flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 ### A secondary GPU

-With all being said, how come this console can still play Wii games? is there some sort of GPU7-to-Hollywood emulator running behind the scenes?
+With all being said, how come this console can still play Wii games?
+Is there some sort of GPU7-to-Hollywood emulator running behind the scenes?
 Well, the short answer is **no**.
 It may surprise you Nintendo went straight ahead and added the [old GPU circuit from Hollywood](wii#graphics) (let's call it 'Wii GPU') inside Latte as well [@cpu-fail0verflow].
 This block only works when a Wii game is running.
 Although, the Wii GPU houses the old [3 MB of 1T-SRAM](gamecube#clever-memory-system) which is the one we now know as **MEM0**.
 So, at least the extra memory is used by the new hardware.

 Furthermore, Nintendo also fitted an extra chip called **DMCU** to replicate the old [Video Interface](gamecube#internal-io).
 According to fail0verflow, the DMCU is just a **Motorola 68HC11** controller programmed to behave like the precursor.
 Its only purpose is to receive commands from Wii games and forward the frame to GPU7, so the latter can broadcast it to the TV.
 Due to the fact Wii games are made for PAL/NTSC screens, the GPU7's video encoder must upscale it (which, in my experience, is not very good at doing so...).